falcoframework/Falco.Datastar/README.md

 ### [Ds.show : `data-show`](https://data-star.dev/reference/attribute_plugins#data-show)

-Show or hides an element based on whether an expression evaluates to true or false.
+Show or hides an element based on whether a [Datastar expression](https://data-star.dev/guide/datastar_expressions) evaluates to true or false.
 For anything with custom requirements, use [`data-class`](#dsclass--data-class) instead.

 ```fsharp